 Leave a Reply. |

-By: William AdamsIn 09/2018 William started at Real Turf working in the field having never done manual labor before.
-He wasn't expected to last the first day.
-Terry recognized ways William could benefit the company more, and after 5 months of working full-time on lawn service and enhancement crews, William was given a position doing digital marketing, IT, & quality control work.
-Archives
+By: William AdamsIn September 2018, William started at Real Turf Solutions as a general laborer.
+Having never done manual labor before, he was predicted by everyone to quit after one day, but he didn't.
+Terry soon recognized ways William could benefit the company more.
+After 5 months of working on lawn care and installation crews, William was given a position doing digital marketing & quality control work.
+Today, he holds the title of Marketing Manager, overseeing the planning and execution for all of Real Turf's promotional efforts and advertising campaigns.
+Categories

 All